PhilX15/todo-list/README.md

 Open your browser and go to http://localhost:8080/tasks

 ## Notes
-All tasks are currently stored in memory.
-After restarting the app, the task list will be cleared.
+All tasks are stored in an H2 database.